endurantgames/cosmiclegends/src/classes/kid.md

 Pet

 :   You have an unusually intelligent pet or companion that accompanies
     you on your heroic adventures.

+    [Totem]{.crossover}
     This partner has three Core Power Words -- one chosen from the Totem Class's Totem Nature Power Words List, and two others from the Totem Class's Personal Power Words List -- that you can use for free without spending Might, each once per Hero